Waste shipment out of Japan for treatment in European world-class facilities

 Recommendations

-• Speed up at authorities the notification process to bring it to an acceptable level similar to the speed of other
+• The authorities, especially MoE, should speed up the review of the application, including supporting documents, to bring it to an acceptable level similar to the speed of other

 • Review Japanese system for waste classification to enable a closed loop system for scarce metals between Japan and Europe.